 I invited newcomers as well as affiliated patrol groups to our healing space.
 Unfortunately, somebody who ran a team we refer to as “Ginyu Force” commented they did not like our “Violent Problems Require Violent Problems Solution” slogan, said that “I know you are angry, but we don’t advocate for violence” and removed me from the chat group despite my explanations that this was strictly for self-defense.
 I was told my removal was because I was not patrolling and not because of what I said.
 I wasn’t the first ninja they booted.
 They also removed Jon weeks ago because they were uhhh….uncomfortable with our methods or words he used such as “happy hunting.”
 He wasn’t exactly comfortable with them either given how easily he was able to sneak up on people who were too busy talking to each other or on their phones when he wanted to test their awareness to determine what their needs were.
 I made the extra effort to explain to the person who kicked me out where I was coming from.
 They publicly thanked me on their Instagram story for what I did and I left things as it was as there were people who needed safety and healing.

-During our emergency meeting, we had the usual crew such as Katrina, a Filipina who realized she was in danger back when many other people Filipinx-Americans thought they were immune from anti-Asian racism and more: a graduate student I met at Columbia who expressed fears for her parents’ safety, the self proclaimed pacifist who lived in Philadelphia who joined us after I was the first who asked her if she felt safe (given how violent I knew things were), a speech language pathologist that wanted to take safety of elders in her own hands, a sister of mine and former rugby player named Shirley who feared taking the subway, and a schoolmate that joined training literally 2 hours before she had to walk her mom out to grocery shopping for the first time in awhile.
+During our emergency meeting, we had the usual crew such as Katrina, a Filipina who realized she was in danger back when many other people Filipinx-Americans thought they were immune from anti-Asian racism and more: a graduate student I met at Columbia who expressed fears for her parents’ safety, the self proclaimed pacifist who lived in Philadelphia who joined us after I was the first who asked her if she felt safe (given how violent I knew things were), a speech language pathologist that wanted to take safety of elders in her own hands, and a schoolmate that joined training literally 2 hours before she had to walk her mom out to grocery shopping for the first time in awhile.

 We mourned a sense of humanity, room to mourn, and in some cases, a quiet Spring Break that were all robbed from us.
 I had learned that more of the people I trained had instances where they had to use their training to avoid being another hate crime victim on the news than I realized, or in the eyes of many, the receiving end of an attack from somebody with a “temper tantrum,” a “bad day,” or another “crime of opportunity.”
 While #StopAsianHate began to trend, we knew that there were only a few of us.
 The country was silent until this mass shooting in Atlanta.
 The very people who looked like us that were a part of white supremacy that silenced us all along were now talking about condemning white supremacy.
 They only cared about who killed us even though it’s all based on the same damn rhetoric and we’re the ones who were getting killed.
 The people with voices that were not devastated used their energy and platform to debate whether the killing was a case of sexism or racism.
 After we processed the pain we felt and the burden we carried, I introduced our program.
 I discussed protocols we used to detect and avoid pre-emptive attacks.
 I also discussed our recommended force multiplier tools.
 The first two were “recommended” (mandatory if you want to live).